 - Get Informed with evidence-backed data: Earlier in this article, we discussed the concept of free will.
 The more informed you become, the more you can utilize free will in your decision-making processes.

-At the Save Institute we aim to provide verifiable scientific data so Savers can feel comfortable with their decisions, and the Osteoporosis Reversal Program contains hundreds of mainstream studies supporting the information it provides.
+At the Save Institute, we aim to provide verifiable scientific data so Savers can feel comfortable with their decisions, and the Osteoporosis Reversal Program contains hundreds of mainstream studies supporting the information it provides.

-One of the bonuses included in the Program, Doctor Dialogues, gives you effective ways to communicate with your doctor your decision to follow a natural bone health plan without ruining your relationship with him or her.
+One of the bonuses included in the Program, Doctor Communication Tutorials, gives you effective ways to communicate with your doctor your decision to follow a natural bone health plan without ruining your relationship with him or her.
 Armed with this information, you’ll feel comfortable with your decision as you embark on your drug-free bone health journey.

 Stop Worrying About Your Bone Loss